NhatNam041206/Calibrate/README.md

 # Camera Line-Angle Calibration & PID Control

 This toolkit measures the tilt of parallel floor tiles—or any nearly horizontal lines—live on camera, then feeds that angle into a PID controller that balances left‑ and right‑wheel RPMs.
-Originally built for a small mobile robot, its modules are generic enough to drop into any vision‑based alignment project.

 ---